Alaskan Tigers Book Six

 “It appears to be an open check-out date.
 Do you have an idea how long you’ll be with us?”

-“I suspect just through the weekend, but I’d like to leave it open if that’s okay.
-I have some business that I need to attend to while I’m in town, and timing might be an issue for the other party.”
+“I suspect through the weekend, but I’d like to leave it open if that’s okay.
+I have some business I need to attend to while I’m in town, and timing might be an issue for the other party.”

 She wrote something in the book and nodded.
 “That won’t be a problem.
 You’re welcome to stay as long as you like.
 I’ll have your room key ready in a moment.”